msg43/Knowledge_Chipper/README.md

 - Review processing reports for specific error messages
 - Use the built-in model refresh to update available options
 - Consult the CHANGELOG.md for version-specific information
+- See OPERATIONS.md for System 2 operational guidance
+- Review Architecture Decision Records in `/docs/adr/`

 ---